zbunde/tutorials.gschool.it/source/testing_introduction.liquid.md

 * User can ask if the bike is cool.
 Only red bikes are cool.

 ### Manual Testing
-What does the flow look like without tests?
+What does the flow look like without tests? *Demonstrate using IRB*

 When writing new code: